Every Hill Got a Story

 The beautifully presented oral history collecton has many previously unpublished photos and a foreword by Rachel Perkins.

 The stoytellers launched their book at the Alice Springs Telegraph Station in September 2015.
 The launch marked the Central Land Council’s 40th anniversary.
+It is published by Hardie Grant and available from all good booksellers.

 Listen to Our Storytellers